Volunteer Handbook – Program Values and Guidelines

 - Dress appropriately as you would when volunteering in a school building.

-- Make sure the background you are standing in front of is appropriate and not too distracting for the student.
+- Make sure your background is appropriate and not too distracting for the student.

 - If screen sharing educational materials, please ensure the student will not be exposed to any inappropriate or distracting content on your desktop.